 What are the church services like?

 We realize God is drawing people to Northlake Church from different kinds of backgrounds, so we want you to know about our Sunday services.
 We are a congregation of about 250 people, and we are currently meeting at 3610 Lohman Ford Road in Lago Vista, Texas.
 Since we're a multi-generational church, our music is modern, our teaching is straight from the Bible, engaging and focused on personal application.
 Our people are loving and welcoming and you will find they are probably a lot like you!
-Things get started around 8:30 with some hang out time with free coffee and donuts...our official start time for the first service is 9:00 am and 10:45 for our second service.
+Things get started around 10:15 with some hang out time with free coffee...our official start time is 10:45.
 Our service runs about an hour to one hour and 15 minutes with teaching and music as a main part of each week.
 There will also be an offering taken so that our regular attenders can worship by giving back to God.
 The messages are both biblical and relevant.
 Northlake Church is committed to the truth and life-changing power of God's Word, the Bible.
 Our pastors connect God's unchanging truths with our lives today; we talk about what's worth living for and what isn't.
 On the last Sunday of every month we observe communion during our main service but make it available every week to take individually if you would like to make that a part of your worship and remembrance of Jesus.
 It is our desire to remember the death of Jesus and celebrate his forgiveness as a church body weekly as individuals and monthly as a family of believers.

 What should I wear to church?